-Read the following sections, which are found at the end of this lesson (see Reading Selections):
+Read the following reading selections (found at the end of the lesson):

 - Ancient Kingdoms of Africa - Africa and Europe Establish Trade

 As you read, keep a globe, atlas, or world map next to you and look up each area that you are reading about.
 This is an important part of every lesson!
 By looking at the geographical location of each region, you will gain a better understanding of how the environment and neighboring regions influenced each culture.